GeoNode/geonode-project/README.md

 ## Create a custom project

 **NOTE**: *You can call your geonode project whatever you like **except 'geonode'**.
 Follow the naming conventions for python packages (generally lower case with underscores (``_``).
 In the examples below, replace ``{{ project_name }}`` with whatever you would like to name your project.*
+### Set Environment Variables
+Create a .env file using the available .env_sample
 ### Using a Python virtual environment

 **NOTE**: *Skip this part if you want to run the project using Docker instead*